-Music Scholarships will be awarded at Year 7, Year 9 and Sixth Form to those pupils who meet the normal entrance criteria of the school and also show an outstanding ability in Music.
+Music Scholarships will be awarded at Year 7, Year 9 and Sixth Form to those candidates, both internal and external, who show an outstanding ability in Music.

 Holders of a Music Scholarship will make a considerable commitment to the Faculty and show additional dedication to Music through their co-curricular interests.
 It is expected that successful Year 7 and Year 9 Music Scholars will take Music at GCSE and for Sixth Form Scholars they will be expected to take Music at A Level.
 Applicants should have an interest and general aptitude in Music and will have been progressing in line with ABRSM, Trinity, Rock School or other recognised graded examinations, prior to their application.